Meta Vaux Warrick Fuller, 1877 – 1968

 Schomburg Center for Research in Black Culture, Photographs and Prints Division, The New York Public Library.
 "Portrait of sculptor Meta Warrick Fuller, circa 1910" The New York Public Library Digital Collections. https://digitalcollections.nypl.org/items/049cae30-eebb-0133-415a-00505686a51c

-Born in 1877 into a middle-class Black family in Philadelphia, Meta Vaux Warrick Fuller showed an early passion for the arts and, in 1894, earned a scholarship to study at the Pennsylvania Museum and School of Industrial Art.
-Upon graduating five years later, she was awarded first prize for a metal crucifix depicting a tormented Christ and received an honorable mention for a clay model titled Procession of Arts and Crafts (Lewis 53).
+Meta demonstrated an early passion for the arts and, in 1894, earned a scholarship to study at the Pennsylvania Museum and School of Industrial Art, founded by journalist and folklorist, Charles G. Leland in 1881.
+Upon graduating in June 1898, she was awarded first prize for a metal crucifix depicting a tormented Christ and received an honorable mention for a clay model titled Procession of Arts and Crafts (Lewis 53)—identified as the Mrs. G. Crozer prize of $20 for "the best work in modeling" by The Philadelphia Inquirer (June 9, 1899, 5).
 Like many young women artists, she was encouraged by her teachers to pursue her studies in Paris.
-Although Meta's family was initially hesitant to let her travel alone to France, they found comfort in knowing that Osawa Tanner had promised to meet her at the station and look after her during her stay.
-At 22, Fuller sailed alone on the Belgiumland to England and raveled to Paris a week later.
-Despite significant initial challenges, she immersed herself in Paris's vibrant international art scene from 1899 to 1903, studying and exhibiting her work.
+Although Meta's family was initially hesitant to let her travel alone to France, they found comfort in knowing that Henry Ossawa Tanner had promised to meet her at the station and look after her during her stay.
+At 22, Fuller sailed alone on the Belgenland to England where she was met by suffragist Harriet C. Johnson-Loudin and her husband Frederick Loudin, director of the Loudin Fisk Jubilee Singers, an 1879 offshoot of the original a-capella group formed at Fisk University in 1871.

 Kerr’s biographical account provides a noteworthy description of her arrival at the Club: